dr. Jenn zahrt

 Since 2007, Zahrt has worked as a professional editor—for the interdisciplinary humanities journal, Representations (2007–2010), the literary arts quarterly, The Threepenny Review (2011–2013), and the academic journal, Culture and Cosmos (2010– ).
-In 2014 she co-founded Rubedo Press (www.rubedo.press); she is the Creative Director of Sophia Centre Press (www.sophiacentrepress.com); and in 2017 she founded Revelore Press (www.revelore.press), which she founded in 2017.
+She is the Creative Director of Sophia Centre Press (www.sophiacentrepress.com); and the Curator of Possibilities at Revelore Press (www.revelore.press), which she founded in 2017.

-A recognized expert in the field of the cultural history of astrology, Zahrt has taught and lectured domestically and internationally in places such as Germany (Berlin, Hamburg, Leipzig), the United Kingdom (Bath, London), Canada (Montréal), and in 2018, India.
+A recognized expert in the field of the cultural history of astrology, Zahrt has taught and lectured domestically and internationally in places such as Germany (Berlin, Hamburg, Leipzig), the United Kingdom (Bath, London), and Canada (Montréal).

 Since 2015, she has published the Verdant Gnosis series, which features articles on plant magic stemming from the yearly Viridis Genii Symposium, which gathers together ethnobotanists and esoteric herbalists to convene and converse on the magical and spiritual topics that pervade the history and lore of human/plant interactions.
 Zahrt’s work on astrology and plant magic appeared in Volume 2 of Verdant Gnosis.